askworkshop/ask2019/program.md

  - Fault model and attack efficiency of physical attacks, Kazuo Sakiyama (The University of Electro-Communications, Japan)
- - Domain Specific Ciphers,
-  Carlos Cid (Royal Holloway, University of London, UK)
+ - A tale of 3 competitions: On cryptanalysis competitions for new use-cases of symmetric crypto, Christian Rechberger (Graz University of Technology, Austria)
  - Towards a better understanding of (post-)quantum security of symmetric key schemes, Akinori Hosoyamada (NTT, Japan)